angles-n-daemons/angles-n-daemons.github.io/content/posts/20230811-popsql-2-writing-database-files.md

 cell 1 - length 3
 cell 2 - length 4

-[0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31]
+[0, 1, 2, ...
+21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31]
+                               |               ↳ start cell 1
+                               ↳ start cell 2
 ```

 We're aiming for cell 1 to start at 29, occupying bytes 29, 30, and 31 and for cell 2 to start at 25, occupying bytes 25, 26, 27, and 28.
 Using the code above, the pointer starts at 32.
-When we serialize cell 1, we calculate its pointer to be 32 - 3, which is 29; the location we were aiming for and when we serialize cell 2, we calculate its pointer to be 29 - 4, which is 25; also what we were aiming for.
+When we serialize cell 1, we calculate its pointer to be `32 - 3 = 29`; the location we were aiming for and when we serialize cell 2, we calculate its pointer to be `29 - 4 = 25`; also what we were aiming for.
 When the function exits, it returns 25 as the cell content start location - which is also the value we are targeting.

 We don't yet protect for the cell content overflowing the page, nor do we pad the page with reserved bytes as specified in the DBInfo file, but that's something we'll get into after we are able to write out the database header.
 For now we can finish our first pass at our `to_bytes` function on the Node.